ralarcon/iothub-bc-dr/README.md

 ## Remarks
 Be mindful this content is "under development" & "quick and dirty".
-TODO: Generate a VM pass dynamically.
-Now is defined in the script.
-Not an issue as this are transient environments.
 WARN: The shell scripts use the environment variable export `SUFIX=bcdr` to create the resources.
 If you change it in one of the scripts, change it in all (`setup.env.sh build-deploy.sh and ./IotDeviceSimulator/env.vars.sh`)